trinker/pathr/README.md

 Once the path has been parsed the individual elements can be extracted and/or replaced to form sub-paths.
-In this section I break the manipulation functions into (1) extracting (2) replacing, and (3) combining types.
-There are a few miscellaneous **pathr** functions that are not an extracting, replacing, or combining tool which will be discussed at the end of the Manipulating section.
+In this section I break the manipulation functions into (1) extracting (2) replacing, (3) combining, and (4) expanding types.
+There are a few miscellaneous **pathr** functions that are not an extracting, replacing, combining, or expanding tool which will be discussed at the end of the Manipulating section.

 ### Extracting